jill64/kysely-d1-external/README.md

 import { Kysely } from 'kysely'
 import { fetch } from 'undici'

-// Connect using a DATABASE_URL, provide a fetch implementation const db = new Kysely<Database>({
+const db = new Kysely<Database>({
   dialect: new D1ExternalDialect({
     accountId: 'YOUR_CLOUDFLARE_ACCOUNT_ID',